sansumbrella/Choreograph/README.md

 Choreograph’s samples and dev application use Cinder for system interaction and graphics display.
 Any recent version of [Cinder's glNext branch](https://github.com/cinder/cinder/tree/glNext) should work.
 Clone Choreograph to your blocks directory to have the dev and sample projects work out of the box.

 Samples are run from the projects inside the Samples directory.
+Projects to build the samples exist for iOS and OSX using Xcode and for Windows Desktop using Visual Studio 2013.
 These are more of a work in progress than the rest of the library.

 ### Using the lerp specializations
 If you are using Cinder, the relevant specialization header should be included by Choreograph.hpp automatically.